 Travel into Myanmar from the US was not possible due to governmental constraints imposed in both countries.
 COVID-19 travel restrictions were overcome utilizing an international team and telecommunications technology to prepare the required environmental documentation in limited time frame and well within budget.
-The IAIA21 presentation on this subject, "Remote International EIA for An Aquaculture Programme in Myanmar" - Abstract ID# 1641, is scheduled for viewing as from 20 May 2021 at 9:00 a.m.
-(Last minute programme changes are possible; please check the schedule.)
-It contains illustrative examples and further project details.
+The IAIA21 presentation on this subject, "Remote International EIA for An Aquaculture Programme in Myanmar" - Abstract ID# 1641, has been posted on the IAIA21 website.